Updated: August 8, 2024

 Tax Refund Offsets

 Why didn't I receive my NY tax refund?
-If you have back taxes, the state can keep your tax refund.
-NY DTF also keeps state tax refunds to cover IRS debts and debts from several other agencies.
-This is called the tax refund offset program.
+If you owe NYS back taxes, the state can take your refund.
+It can also keep refunds to cover IRS or other agency debts through the tax refund offset program.
+You usually can’t recover offsets.

 Contacting the New York State Department of Taxation